swest06/The-Temple-of-Gloom/README.md

 * learn to work with packages,
 * become accustomed to the features of Java 9,
 * learn to see the use of Java concurrency via the threading model,
-* to see the workings of a Java GUI application.
+* to see the workings of a Java Swing GUI application.

 ## Overview